Teen Court Volunteers

 Licensed attorneys serve as judges.
 The judge's responsibility is to ensure a fair and impartial trial through proper court procedure.
 The judge will hear from the defendant and arguments from both the prosecuting and defending attorneys.
 The judge listens to the "sentence" given to the defendant by a panel of peer jurors.
 The judge also assists in critiquing the attorneys to further better their knowledge of the entire court procedure along with public speaking.

-You are welcome to visit any Teen Court session to observe and find out more about our program!
+You are welcome to visit a Teen Court session to observe and find out more about our program!
 If interested, please download a volunteer application, complete it, and either mail it or drop it off at the Teen Court Office, 2000 Forest Ridge Drive Bedford, Texas 76021.
-Or email the completed application to email@example.com.
+Or email the completed application to firstname.lastname@example.org.